Topological interface states -- a possible path towards a Landau-level laser in the THz regime: Volkov-Pankratov states and optical selection rules in a magnetic field

-where we have considered the magnetic field to be oriented perpendicular to the interface (in the $z$-direction).
 For notational simplicity, we merge the band index $\lambda$ from now on with the VP and LL indices so that $(-m,-n)$ corresponds to the $n$-th LL in the $m$-th VP band of negative energy ($\lambda=-$), whence the modulus of the indices in the spectrum (\ref{eq:lln}) to avoid confusion.
 Due to the parity anomaly, the above spectrum is only valid for LLs with an index $n\neq 0$, while the $n=0$ LLs of the VP bands stick either to the bottom of the positive-energy bands ($\xi=+$) or to the top of the negative-energy VP state ($\xi=-$)

 depending on the chirality index $\xi$.
 The latter can be changed if we change the order between the topological and the trivial insulator (interface between a topological insulator in the lower part and a trivial one in the upper part), and it can also be altered easily by changing the orientation of the magnetic field.
-The LL spectrum for the $m=0$ and the $m=1$ VP states [both for the conduction ($m=+1$) and the valence band ($m=-1$)] are shown in Fig. \ref{fig:01}.
-Notice that the surface-state-width parameter $l_S$ can be decreased effectively with the help of an \textit{inplane} magnetic field $B_\parallel$, $l_S(B_\parallel=0)^{-4}=1/\ell^2\lambdabar_C^2\rightarrow l_S^{-4}=l_S(B_\parallel=0)^{-4} + (eB_\parallel /\hbar)^2$ so that the effective energy separation between the VP states, given by Eq. (\ref{eq:gapVP}) is increased to \cite{Lu_2019}
+The LL spectrum for the $m=0,\pm 1$ and the $\pm 2$ VP states are shown in Fig. \ref{fig:01}, for typical values of the relevant energy and length scales in PbSnSe crystals (see Sec. \ref{sec:exp}).